Petezah/optiboot/README.md

   * Compatible with 168 and 328 Arduinos including Lilypad, Pro, Nano
   * Believed to work with ATmega1280 ("Mega"), ATmega644 ("Sanguino"), and ATmega1284 ("Mighty")
   * Supports several additional AVR chips (ATmega88, ATmega32)

+A couple things that this fork adds:

+  * Supports ATmega328p on a breadboard (internal 8Mhz oscillator)
+  * Supports burning bootloader using a Raspberry Pi SPI bus

 Optiboot is now installed by default on the Arduino Uno.
 It can be installed on all older mega8, 168 or 328 based Arduinos.